 A. Self-Administered Services (SAS) are made available to all waiver enrollees who elect to participate in this method.
-Under SAS, individuals and/or their chosen representatives hire individual employees to perform ABI Waiver service(s).
-The individual and/or their chosen representative are then responsible to perform the functions of supervising, hiring, assuring that employee qualifications are met, scheduling, assuring accuracy of time sheets, etc., of the individual's employee(s).
-Individuals and/or their chosen representatives may avail themselves of the assistance offered them within the Consumer Preparation Service should they request and/or be assessed as requiring additional support and assistance in carrying out these responsibilities.
+Under SAS, individuals and/or their chosen representatives hire individual employees to perform a waiver service/s.
+The individual and/or their chosen representative are then responsible to perform the functions of supervising, hiring, assuring that employee qualifications are met, scheduling, assuring accuracy of time sheets, etc., of the individual's employee/s.
+Individuals and/or their chosen representatives may avail themselves of the assistance offered them within the Family Training and Preparation Service should they request and/or be assessed as requiring additional support and assistance in carrying out these responsibilities.